 Questions about this policy?

-If anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to:
+For a copy of our AODA Compliance Report or if anyone has a question about the policy, or if the purpose of a policy is not understood, an explanation should be provided by, or referred to:

 Miro Pallo, Human Resources Generalist